 Above all, consuming foods containing saturated fats can increase the risk of heart disease and stroke.
 Furthermore, high intake of saturated fats is bad for skin health, as it’s a major risk factor for skin inflammation!

 Additionally, we should avoid adding dairy creamers to coffee, as they may contain excess salt, sugar, trans-fat, hormones, and antibiotics.
+These compounds can make us gain weight.

 On the contrary, most plants contain insignificant amounts of saturated fats.
 Therefore, you better prefer plant-based coffee creamers.
 There are many options on Amazon.